octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.4 - 2024-05-09 =
+* Added support for importing from another Houzez site (uses the WP REST API)
+* Ensured formats are sorted by name whenever they're output in a list/dropdown
+* Allow <br> tags in field mapping rules results
+* Declared compatibility with WordPress 6.5.3

 = 2.2.3 - 2024-05-01 =
 * Don't continue to process data from Street if no 'pagination' data found in response as this should always be present and suggests an error has occured